 High Academic Standards

-- In BusinessWeek magazine's ranking of undergraduate business programs, Miami's Farmer School of Business appears among the nation's top 5%, ranking 8th among public universities and colleges.
-(2013 )
+- For the seventh consecutive year, BusinessWeek magazine's ranking of undergraduate business programs includes Miami's Farmer School of Business among the nation's top 25, ranking it 8th among public universities and colleges.
+(2014)

 - According to U.S. News and World Report's 2017 edition of Best Graduate Schools, Miami is ranked among the top 30 schools in the nation for part-time MBA programs.
 Other Miami graduate programs ranked among the top 100 in their respective program areas include speech-language pathology, English, and history.

 - Among Miami seniors, the acceptance rate to law school is 94%, compared to a national average of 83%.
 In recent years, Miami students have been accepted to the nation's top law schools, including Harvard and Columbia.
 (2014)

 - The medical school acceptance rate for Miami students is 62%, compared to 45% nationally.
 (2014)

 - The latest data on student retention shows that 90.3% of first-year students return for their sophomore year.
 (2015)